dyahalomi/dyahalomi.github.io/_pages/about.md

 I received my PhD from Columbia University in the Department of Astronomy & Astrophysics in 2025.
 I received my bachelor's from MIT in Physics with a Concentration in Astronomy and with Minors in Computer Science and Comparitive Media Studies in 2018.
 After MIT, I spent two years working as a part of the TESS Science Team at the Harvard & Smithsonian Center for Astrophysics.
 While at Columbia, I was a [NASA ExoExplorer](https://exoplanets.nasa.gov/exep/exopag/exoexplorers/exoexplorers-welcome/), an [LSSTC Data Science Fellow](https://www.lsstcorporation.org/lincc/fellowship_program), and an [AAS National Osterbrock Leadership Fellow](https://aas.org/nolp).

 I am passionate about mentoring younger scientists.
 I've worked with high school students on astronomy research through the [Harvard SRMP](https://projects.iq.harvard.edu/shrimp) since 2018, and I served as Co-Director of the program from 2021-2023.
-I am currently devloping a similar program at Columbia, that will start in Fall 2024.
+I am the Founding Director of the Columbia STAR (Student Training in Astronomy Research) Program, which is now in its 2nd year in 2025-2026.